 ISO 27001 protects an organization’s data, whether it be PII (personally identifiable information), PHI (protected health information), financial data, intellectual property, or trade secrets.

-What types of data is protected during the ISO 27001 certification process?
+What types of data are protected during the ISO 27001 certification process?

-The information that needs to be protected includes: Information required for decision making and information which has a strong impact on an organization if lost.
-Information which needs protection due to legal requirements and other reasons.
-The not-public information used in general operations e.g. organizational structure, client lists etc.
+The information that needs to be protected includes Information required for decision-making and information that has a strong impact on an organization if lost.
+Information that needs protection due to legal requirements and other reasons.
+The non-public information used in general operations e.g. organizational structure, client lists, etc.

 How many controls are there in ISO 27001?

 There are 27 controls under the ISO 27001.
 Each control deals with a specific area of information security.
 To earn your certification, you need to check every box.
-They include, but are not limited to, confidentiality, availability, integrity and also include contractual requirements.
+They include, but are not limited to, confidentiality, availability, and integrity, and also include contractual requirements.

 What is an ISO 27001 Stage 1 audit?

-An ISO 27001 stage 1 audit is the first step of the ISO 27001 certification .
-It is also known as initial certification audits.
+An ISO 27001 stage 1 audit is the first step of the ISO 27001 certification.
+It is also known as an initial certification audit.
 It focuses on the most important processes in your company, but it is just a “light” audit.
-It will take between 10 and 15 days to analyse.
+It will take between 10 and 15 days to analyze.
 This audit has two main steps:

-The second step of the audit consists in a desk audit .
-A desk audit consists in an analysis of your documents.
+The second step of the audit consists of a desk audit.
+A desk audit consists of an analysis of your documents.
 The auditor will look to discover potential gaps in your documentation by looking at the procedures you have defined.
-For example, when you define the approval process, you should define who approves the document, under what conditions and with which level of authority.
+For example, when you define the approval process, you should define who approves the document, under what conditions, and with which level of authority.
 The goal is to see if there are any weaknesses in your ISO 27001 implementation.
 Finally, you will know the potential strengths and weaknesses of your system by looking at these documents.

-This phase aims at finding out whether implementing ISO 27001 will meet your organization’s objectives.
+This phase aims to find out whether implementing ISO 27001 will meet your organization’s objectives.
 It will be a step you will not regret!

 What is an ISO 27001 Stage 2 audit?